 Yikes!
 That means that before you start interviewing, you need to ensure you’re being upfront about your church’s culture and current condition, and give a realistic picture of the pastor’s role and responsibilities.
 This starts with an accurate job description.

-A church pastor is primarily a leader, shepherd, and preacher.
+A lead pastor is primarily a leader, shepherd, and preacher.
 The size and leadership structure of your church will determine exactly how these roles function.
-In larger churches, the pastor may be primarily responsible for weekend preaching and take a high-level, CEO-style leadership approach to the organization.
+In larger churches, the lead pastor may be primarily responsible for weekend preaching and take a high-level, CEO-style leadership approach to the organization.

-Before you even start the interview process, clarify the responsibilities so you know what pastor interview questions to ask.
+Before you even start the interview process, clarify the responsibilities so you know the right pastor interview questions to ask.
 Then, you can use specific questions to highlight their background, experience, and personal approach.

 Here are some of the general responsibility categories to think about as you begin formulating questions.